talking-mango/talking-mango/README.md

 To create a new function mention `create function` followed by the name of the function you want to create.
 Example: `Create function to string` or `Create a new function to string`

+## Return a value
+To create a return statement mention `return` followed by the name of the variable you wish to return.
+Example: `return animal`

 ## Create a variable
 To create a new variable mention `create variable` followed by the name of the variable and tell it to `assign value` followed by the value.
 Example: `Create variable cat and assign value 42`